Virtuos: Closing new projects faster by introducing NDA automation

 Virtuos is a global video game development company headquartered in Singapore with studios across Asia, Europe, and North America.

 Senior Legal Counsel Johnathan Yong had been hired as Virtuos Games’ first and only legal counsel.
 With Virtuos scaling as quickly as it was, Johnathan had to get the team’s legal processes in place.
 He explains, “It would be late in the evening, and my sales team would ask me a bunch of questions — where to find contract templates, what to change, who should sign it.
-Of course, it would be urgent because we’d typically get our sales prospects to sign a non disclosure agreement (NDA) before releasing the relevant artwork from our other reference customers, which was a key part of our pitch.”
+Of course, it would be urgent because we’d typically get our sales prospects to sign a non disclosure agreement (NDA) before releasing the relevant artwork from our other reference customers, which was a key part of our pitch but also confidential information.”

 Sheer volume aside, the Virtuos team would have to use multiple tools like Word, their shared drive, and emails to prepare the first draft and send out those routine contracts.
 It was a painful process that could take quite a bit of time, and each delay would eventually result in the entire process from request to fully executed contract dragging out to a couple of days or even a week.